Project31/ansible-kubernetes-openshift-pi3/README.md

 The goals of thise project are
 * Using Ansible for not only a one-shot installation but also maintainance and upgrades.
 * Using WiFi for connecting the cluster.
 See below for the reason.
-* Get [OpenShift Origin](https://github.com/openshift/origin) running and be able to switch between Ansible and OpenShift via Ansible.
+* Get [OpenShift Origin](https://github.com/openshift/origin) running and be able to switch between Kubernetes and OpenShift via Ansible.
 * Create a demonstration platform for my favourite development and integration platform [fabric8](http://fabric8.io).

 ## Shopping List